How to Effectively Present to the Audit Committee

 Your presentation talk track should add value beyond what’s written on the slide.
 For example, if management is implementing a new accounting standard, I would create slides detailing what the new accounting standard is, how or when it would impact the organization, and what internal audit is doing to assist management through this implementation.

 During the presentation, I would say, “We’re implementing this standard, and internal audit is working with management and our External Audit team to get it done.
 We’re about 80% of the way done at the present moment, and we plan to complete the remaining 20% within the next month.”
-This provides some context about what’s on our minds, what management is doing to be prepared for this requirement, and completion status beyond the description provided in the slides themselves.
+This provides some context about what’s on our minds, what management is doing to be prepared for this requirement, and the completion status beyond the description provided in the slides themselves.

 5. Don’t go in cold or freeze.